jliu678/SeqWins/README.md

 1. `endTrimThrs`

-hred score threshold of the end base below which the end base will be trimmed,default "?"
+Phred score threshold of the end base below which the end base will be trimmed,default "?"

 2. `endTrimThrsend`